Staff

 Kevin Scribner

-Kevin Scribner leads Salmon-Safe agricultural outreach in the mid-Columbia Basin and advises Salmon-Safe on special projects.
-Colocated in Walla Walla and Portland, Kevin has helped inform and shape Salmon-Safe almost since our founding at Pacific Rivers Council.
+Kevin Scribner leads Salmon-Safe agricultural outreach in the Walla Walla watershed and advises Salmon-Safe on state and federal policy and special projects.
+Based on the Oregon side of the Walla Walla valley, Kevin has helped inform and shape Salmon-Safe almost since our founding at Pacific Rivers.
 Kevin has extensive experience in natural resource planning and management, community cultural development, alternative food systems, ecological restoration and commercial fishing.
-Kevin served on the Board of Walla Walla Basin Watershed Council and served as the Basin Advocate for the bi-state Walla Walla Watershed Alliance.
-Kevin also consults with Vinea Sustainable Trust, a vineyard & winery organization in the Walla Walla Appellation, and a key Salmon-Safe implementation partner in the interior Columbia Basin.
+Kevin serves on the Board of Walla Walla Basin Watershed Council and served as the Basin Advocate for the bi-state Walla Walla Watershed Alliance.
+For many years, Kevin also consulted with Vinea, a vineyard & winery organization in the Walla Walla Appellation, and a key Salmon-Safe implementation partner in the interior Columbia Basin.

 Board of Directors